SriK-1/PES/BiblioTrack/README.md

 BiblioTrack is a Library Management System designed for librarians, featuring a user-friendly GUI made using Tkinter.
 It manages books, student records, and transaction logs using CSV files, enabling efficient book issuance, returns, and inventory management.
-It was the result of team effort for a class python hackathon after we just finished learning the basics of python.
+It is the result of team effort for a class python hackathon after we just finished learning the basics of python.

 Features: